 Dangling flower amber earring.
 Photo by Choon Hong Yap.
 Licensed under CC By 2.0.

-Amber’s Organic Inclusions
+Organic Inclusions and Amber Symbolism

-Although amber is a popular gemstone, it isn’t actually a stone.
+Although amber is a popular gemstone, it isn't actually a stone.
 This material, actually the hardened resin of ancient trees, often contains bits of plants and small animals, such as insects.
-These inclusions of preserved remains, coupled with amber’s warm feel, may have stimulated the beginnings of amber symbolism.
-Cultures from all over the world have associated amber with spirits of the natural world and The Sun.
+These inclusions of preserved remains, coupled with amber's warm feel, may have stimulated the beginnings of amber symbolism.
+Cultures from all over the world have associated amber with spirits of the natural world and the Sun.

 Many ancient cultures traded for amber, especially highly prized pieces from the Baltic Sea area.
 Archeologists have found Baltic amber as far away as Egypt and in the celebrated graves of Mycenae in Greece.
 Insects in Baltic amber.
 Photo by Brocken Inaglory.
 Licensed under CC By-SA 3.0.